xluciadh/bio-volumentations/docs/source/examples.rst

 Example: Transforming Multiple Images of the Same Target Type
 *************************************************************
 You can input arbitrary number of inputs to any transformation.
-To achieve this, you has to define the keywords (names) for the individual inputs when creating the :class:`Compose` object.
+To achieve this, you have to define the keywords for the individual inputs when creating the :class:`Compose` object.

-The value of :class:`targets` must be a list with exactly 3 items: a list with keys of :class:`image`-type targets, a list with keys of :class:`mask`-type targets, and a list with keys of :class:`float mask`-type targets.
-The specified keys will then be used to input the images to the transformation call as well as to extract the transformed images from the outputted dictionary.
+The specified keywords will then be used to input the images to the transformation call as well as to extract the transformed images from the outputted dictionary.

 Specifically, you can define :class:`image`-type target keywords using the :class:`img_keywords` parameter - its value must be a tuple of strings, each string representing a single keyword.
-Similarly, there are the :class:`mask_keywords`, :class:`fmask_keywords`, :class:`keypoints_keywords`, :class:`bboxes_keywords`, and :class:`value_keywords` parameters for other target types.
+Similarly, there are :class:`mask_keywords`, :class:`fmask_keywords`, :class:`keypoints_keywords`, :class:`bboxes_keywords`, and :class:`value_keywords` parameters for the respective target types.

-Importantly, there must be an :class:`image`-type target with the keyword :class:`'image'`.
+Importantly, there must always be an :class:`image`-type target with the keyword :class:`'image'`.
 Otherwise, the keywords can be any valid dictionary keys, and they must be unique within each target type.

 You do not need to use all specified keywords in a transformation call.
-However, at least the :class:`image` keyword target must be present in each transformation call.
+However, at least the target with the :class:`'image'` keyword must be present in each transformation call.
-In our example below, there are seven target keywords defined: four keywords defined explicitly (two for :class:`image`, one for :class:`mask`, and one for :class:`float mask`) and three defined implicitly (for :class:`value`, :class:`key points`, and :class:`bounding boxes`), but we only transform three targets.
+In our example below, there are seven target keywords defined: four keywords defined explicitly (two for :class:`image`, one for :class:`mask`, and one for :class:`float_mask`) and three defined implicitly (for :class:`value`, :class:`keypoints`, and :class:`bounding_boxes`), but we only transform three targets.

 You cannot define your own target types; that would require re-implementing all existing transforms.